-Default::default is commonly used in combination with the struct update syntax discussed in the “Creating Instances From Other Instances With Struct Update Syntax” section in Chapter 5.
+The Default::default function is commonly used in combination with the struct update syntax discussed in “Creating Instances from Other Instances with Struct Update Syntax” on page XX.
 You can customize a few fields of a struct and then set and use a default value for the rest of the fields by using ..Default::default().

+prod: confirm/link xref (ch5)

-Default is required when, for example, you use the unwrap_or_default method on Option<T> instances.
+The Default trait is required when, for example, you use the unwrap_or_default method on Option<T> instances.
 If the Option<T> is None, the unwrap_or_default method will return the result of Default::default for the type T stored in the Option<T>.

+D

-Appendix D: Macros
+Macros